hussain21j/docker-basics/README.md

 Images are layers , the lowest one is base image, each image is independent and docker pulls these one by one.
 When conatiner is running there is anoter layer created called the writable container layer. when container gets off the writable container layer is also gone
+# go inside a running container
+$ docker exec -it <container id or name> bash
 ```

 ## Docker network commands